 Whoever confesses that Jesus is the Son of God, God abides in him, and he in God.
-(1 John 4:15, NKJV)
+(1 John 4:15)

 John’s remarks about not sinning should not be read as a threat but promise.
 He is describing the new life that we have in Christ.

-Jesus didn’t sin and he never will.
+Jesus never sinned and he never will.
 If you let him live his life through you, then without any conscious effort on your part you’re going to start talking and walking just like sinless Jesus.

 It’s inevitable.
 Live with someone long enough and you begin to resemble that person in manner and thought.

 Sonful, not sinful

 I am not saying your behavior will attain a level of sinless perfection this side of eternity.
 I am saying that living in fellowship with the sinless Son produces desires in us that are informed by his righteous nature.

 You are Sonful, not sinful.
 This is how John explains it: